razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

       * `height` - height, min-height, max-height
       * `width` - width, min-width, max-width

+## Screen resoltuions and densities
+One of the main goal for layouts and content on the screen is that they should adapt to different screen resolutions and densities and things should still visually appear the same.
+Now what are some different factors that affect this?

+### Aspect Ratio
+Aspect ratio is basically `width x height` of a screen and then divide them with the greatest common number i.e find ratios

+Examples:

+800x600 = 4:3
+1024x768 = 4:3
+1920x1200 = 16:10
+3840x2160 = 16:9
+### PPI
+PPI is short for pixels per inch which says the number of pixels that can be accommodated in 1 sq inch on the screen.

+PPI plays a signficant role of how things are physically rendered on the screen

+How is PPI calculated? multiply the dimension for eg: 1920*1080 = 2073600 (21600 inches) and then divide this by the area of screen size for eg: 20" monitor has an area of 20.5x12.5=256 sq.in now to get the ppi do 21600/256 = 84ppi

+### Software vs Hardware pixel
+* **Software pixel** -
+  * Software pixel is something that we define while implementing the styles. `16px`, `1rem`, `16dp` etc are all examples of software pixel.
+  * Software pixels help us to write consistent code without bothering about the screen sizes and where things will be rendered.
+* **Hardware pixel**
+  * Hardware pixel is something that is a physical pixel on the screen visible to the users.
+  * Software pixels are converted to hardware pixels before they get rendered on the screen.

+The ratio of software pixel to hardware pixel is termed as device pixel ratio

+>📝 Device Pixel Ratio = Software Pixel : Hardware Pixel

+Now, how all these things are important when it comes to rendering?
+Let's see in the below sections.
+### How things render on web
+On web we write things in css pixel which is software pixel, it gets converted to hardware pixel by the browsers while rendering, which means `16px` in css doesn't render as `16` physical pixels on the screen.

+Example:

+_CSS Pixel = Device Pixels / Device Pixel Ratio_
+_Device Pixel = CSS Pixel * Device Pixel Ratio_
+Device Pixels for macbook pro screen - `3072x1920`(resolution) = `3072` width and `1920` height.
+Pixel ratio - 2
+so,
+CSS pixel(width) = 3072/2 = 1536
+CSS pixel(height) = 1920/2 = 960

+That's the reason we design at `@1x`.
+So when we define width and height as `1536px` and `960px` and then when it gets rendered on a screen with device pixel ratio as `2` it becomes `3072x1920`.
+For web, browsers do all this heavy lifting so we don't need to put any extra efforts for scaling on different ppi screens we just write things in css pixels.

+How is device pixel ratio calculated?
+_Device Pixel Ratio = ppi/150_

+For macbook pro screen the ppi is 226 so, Device Pixel Ratio = 226/150 = 1.5 rounded to 2

+> ❓ Where did 150 came from in the denominator?
+It's a magic number and is standardised based on some calculations.
+Check the [detailed explanation here](https://www.html5rocks.com/en/mobile/high-dpi/)

+### How things render on native apps(React Native)
+On react native we write things in unitless format which is nothing but `dp` and when it gets rendered it renders as it is and doesn't takes into account about the screen sizes and densities.

+_Device Pixel = density independent pixel(dp)_

+Now, because of this the content rendered on a low resolution screen is not same as high resolution screen since react native doesn't auto scales.

+So how can we fix that?

+React Native provides access to device's pixel density and font scale via `[PixelRatio](https://reactnative.dev/docs/pixelratio)` class.
+Now using this we can tweak our formula of device pixel to following:
+_Device Pixel = density independent pixel(dp) * PixelRatio.roundToNearestPixel(density independent pixel(dp))_

+Example:

+Device Pixels for iphone 7 - `750x1334`(resolution) = `3072` width and `1920` height
+Pixel ratio - 2
+so,
+Density independent pixel(width) = 750/2 = 375
+Density independent pixel(height) = 1334/2 = 667

+That's the reason we design at `@1x`.
+So when we define width and height as `375px` and `667px` and then when it gets rendered on a screen with device pixel ratio as `2` we need to do the math and return the value to the rendering engine as:
+Device Pixel(width) = 375*2 = 750_
+Device Pixel(height) = 667*2 = 1334_

+How is device pixel ratio calculated?
+_Device Pixel Ratio = ppi/160_

+For iphone7 the ppi is 326
+so, Device Pixel Ratio = 326/160 = 2.03 rounded to 2

+> ❓ Where did 160 came from in the denominator?
+It's a magic number and is standardised based on some calculations.
+Check the [detailed explanation here](https://developer.android.com/training/multiscreen/screendensities)

 ## Checklist
 To choose which unit will work best for us we can use the below checklist:
 1. Whether the content is accessible when the user changes the default font size of the browser.